aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.export/gifoptions/_index.md

 | [`default_delay`](/slides/python-net/aspose.slides.export/gifoptions/default_delay/) | Gets or sets default delay time [ms].
 This value will be used if [`ISlideShowTransition.advance_after_time`](/slides/python-net/aspose.slides/islideshowtransition/advance_after_time) is not set.<br/>            The default value is 1000. |

-### Examples

-The following example shows how to converting presentations to animated GIF using custom settings.

 ### See Also
 * class [`GifOptions`](/slides/python-net/aspose.slides.export/gifoptions)
 * class [`SaveOptions`](/slides/python-net/aspose.slides.export/saveoptions)